dotnet/csharpstandard/standard/expressions.md

     ;
 ```

 For an operation of the form `s .. e`, binary operator overload resolution ([§12.4.5](expressions.md#1245-binary-operator-overload-resolution)) is applied to select a specific operator implementation.
-The operands are converted to the parameter types of the selected operator, and the type of the result is the return type of the operator.
+The operands are converted to the parameter types of the selected operator, and the type of the result is the return type of the operator. *range_expression* shall have type `System.Index` or a type that can be converted implicitly to that type.
 Only one predefined range operator exists:

 > <!-- NotAn$Example: {} -->
 ```csharp